mariorys/Illumio2ZPA/README.md

            add logging to a file

-      0.93 fixed error checkOverlappingPorts where the last Port in the list was omitted
+      0.93 fixed error checkOverlappingPorts where the last Port in the list was omitted 0.94  fixup multiple IPLs matching at DNS mapping added "publicZones" to config, domains to look for public published fqdns to skip from adding.
+      0.95  re-lookup CNAMEs that might be nested or were unresolved for whatever reason before 0.96  optimized "special IPL" & dns cleanup code added FQDNs to collect from Illumio in IPls, these take precedence over learned / resolved IPs - these are remove before the mapping sequence
+      0.97  hashed out "nearest app connector" logic as it reduces redundancy if the app connector(s) fail or site admins get creative

 #
 Note: